mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Lurking in the depths of the swamp are a breed of nameless creatures, amphibious squid-like monsters that did not evolve naturally but were engineered by Grandfather aeons ago.
 They are designed as living weapons.
 When activated, they rise up and squirm into a target habitat, killing everything and dragging the remains back to the swamp.
 The swamp is their digestive system.
 The corpses are dissolved by the acidic mud and the creatures absorb the nutrients.

 The creatures are made to be thorough above all else.
-The squid-creatures are four metres long and strong enough to rip through steel plate but are surprisingly gentle.
-Their dextrous tentacles are tipped with thousands of extensible cilia, allowing them to manipulate objects less than a centimetre wide and wide saucer-shaped eyespots that dot each tentacle and their central mass.
+The squid-creatures are four meters long and strong enough to rip through steel plate but are surprisingly gentle.
+Their dextrous tentacles are tipped with thousands of extensible cilia, allowing them to manipulate objects less than a centimeter wide and wide saucer-shaped eyespots that dot each tentacle and their central mass.

 #### TRAVELLING THROUGH THE SWAMP